West Sussex Teaching School Hub

 What subjects are available with GLF Teacher Training as a Lead Provider for Inspiring Future Teachers?

-SCITT Secondary subjects include Art and Design, Biology, Business Studies, Chemistry, Computing, Design and Technology, Drama, English, Geography, History, Maths, MFL in French and/ or Spanish, Music, Physical Education, Physics, Psychology RE and Sociology.
-Some of these subjects will be offered as salaried and part-time options and all will be offered as non-salaried options.
+SCITT Secondary subjects include Art and Design, Biology, Business Studies, Chemistry, Computing, Design and Technology, Drama, English, Geography, History, Maths, MFL in French and Spanish, Music, Physical Education, Physics, RE and Sociology.
+(Fee-paying route with potential Post-graduate Teacher Apprenticeships and Assessment Only routes available to some candidates.
+Some subjects come with a DFE bursary, grant, or scholarship.
 Note that some subjects will not be offered at every school.
+These are announced annually by the Department for Education.
+More information HERE.

 More about the course:

-• Centre-Based Training one day a week and then school-based training with an expert mentor to support you.
-Weekly timetabled mentor meeting slot allocated to each trainee to allow you to reflect on your learning against the curriculum.
+• Centre-based training is offered one day a week, followed by school-based training with an expert mentor to support you.
+Weekly timetabled mentor meeting slots are allocated to each trainee to allow you to reflect on your learning against the curriculum.

-• PGCE uplift available in addition to the QTS teacher training qualification offered on all routes through the University of Brighton.
+• PGCE uplift available in addition to the qualified teacher status qualification offered on most routes through the University of Brighton.

 • You will train in two contrasting school settings.